Damian Lewis’ Song of the Week: Soho Tango

 This is Soho Tango.

-Before I get to the details I could uncover about this song, Soho Tango, if you missed the previous “Song of the Week” posts, you can find them all here.
+And before I get to unpacking this song for you, if you missed the previous “Song of the Week” posts, you can catch up with them here.

-I love the overall playful storytelling in Damian’s songs and Soho Tango is no exception.
-Boy meets girl, boy flirts with the girl, and boy can’t get the girl… 🙂
+I love the playful storytelling in Damian’s songs, and Soho Tango is no exception.
+Boy meets girl, boy flirts with girl, boy does not get the girl… 🙂

 Two in the morning